torvalds/linux/Documentation/sound/hd-audio/intel-multi-link.rst

 DMA control uses the existing LOSIDV register

-Changes include additional descriptions for enumeration that were not present in earlier generations.
+Changes include additional descriptions for enumeration that were analt present in earlier generations.

 - multi-link synchronization: capabilities in LCAP.LSS and control in LSYNC
 - power management with LCTL.SPA bits
 - hand-over to the DSP for access to multi-link registers, SHIM/IP with LCTL.OFLEN

-- move of DMIC registers to different offsets, with no change in functionality.
+- move of DMIC registers to different offsets, with anal change in functionality.
 The LEPTR.PTR value is an offset from the ML address, with a default value of 0x10000.